Nandite/Pcl-Optics/README.md

 OPTICS is an algorithm for finding density-based clusters in spatial data.
 It was presented by Mihael Ankerst, Markus M. Breunig, Hans-Peter Kriegel and Jörg Sander in 1999.

-The goal of this repository is to provides a C++ implementation of the algorithm compatible with the cloud and points of the Point Cloud Library ([PCL](http://www.pointclouds.org/)) project, without any further dependencies than those required by the PCL.
+The goal of this repository is to provide a C++ implementation of the algorithm compatible with the cloud and points of the Point Cloud Library ([PCL](http://www.pointclouds.org/)) project, without any further dependencies than those required by the PCL.
 The metric used by the algorithm to estimate density is the euclidean distance in a 3D space.
 This work is derived from the implementation made by